-It can be very effective if godly men practice identificational confession, expressing deep sorrow for what was done to these women, stating that it was wrong and grieved God's heart.
+It can be very effective if godly men "stand in the gap", expressing deep sorrow for what was done to these women, stating that it was wrong and grieved God's heart.
 They can also ask forgiveness as men for all the ways that men have abused and devalued women.
 This can help the women to renounce any judgement they may have made against men as a result of the rape.